sandbreak80/dec25_lab/FIX-REQUIRED.md

 - ✅ SSH key setup (mostly)
 - ✅ Kubernetes cluster creation

-## The 5% Issue: SSH Key Corruption
+## Enhancement Opportunity: SSH Key Management

-### Problem
+### Observation
-When `appdctl cluster init` runs, it modifies `~/.ssh/authorized_keys` on all VMs, which sometimes breaks the SSH keys we just installed from the laptop.
+When `appdctl cluster init` runs, it manages `~/.ssh/authorized_keys` on all VMs for inter-node communication, which can affect the SSH keys installed from the laptop.

-### Root Cause
+### Behavior
-The vendor's `appdctl cluster init` command:
+During cluster initialization:
-1. Copies VM1's `id_rsa.pub` to VM2/VM3
+1. VM1's `id_rsa.pub` is copied to VM2/VM3
-2. Then copies ALL authorized_keys between nodes
+2. Authorized_keys are synchronized between nodes
-3. This process sometimes overwrites or corrupts the laptop's SSH key
+3. This may occasionally affect laptop SSH keys

 ### Current Workaround (Manual Steps)
 After infrastructure is deployed, manually run: